DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-new.md

 <ul>
 <li>The Contact Cards list all the deals where the contact is involed on. </li>
-<li>Morevoer, it makes and Ai generated Action Plan for this contact, summarizing the importance and providing talking points / potential questions for the next interaction, according to the sales framework.</li>
+<li>Morevoer, it makes and AI generated Action Plan for this contact, summarizing the importance and providing talking points / potential questions for the next interaction, according to the sales framework.</li>
 <li>It also generate a draft email to be sent according to the plan, ready by clicking on "Send Email".
 It is also possible to "Schedule a Meeting", or re-do the contact analysis.</li>
 </ul>